ShinigamiXYZ/ShinigamiXYZ/README.md

 Paving my way into the digital 'verse.

-living in MTL, Canada part-time Jiujitero full-time student of programming, mainly web development.
+living in MTL, Canada part-time Jiujitero full-time programming student, mainly web development.

 Can't wait to hop on great projects and collabs.